genoassist/genoassist/README.md

 [Flaviu Vadan](https://github.com/flaviuvadan)

-Feel free to contact any of the maintainers if you would like to be an active maintainer and contributor to GenoMagic!
+Feel free to contact any of the maintainers if you would like to be an active maintainer and contributor to GenoAssist!
 If you would like to contribute only, you are encouraged to grab an issue and submit a pull request with proposed changes for review!